Falcons to face Rice on Dec. 29 in Forth Worth, Texas. Game televised by ESPN.

 Falcons and Black Knights play Saturday, Nov.
 3, in West Point, NY.

 Jake Campbell is in his third season at Air Force as an offensive backfield assistant coach.
-Campbell returns to his alma mater after four years at Claremont-Mudd-Scripps where he was offensive coordinator and quarterbacks coach last season.
+Campbell returned to his alma mater after four years at Claremont-Mudd-Scripps where he was offensive coordinator and quarterbacks coach in 2011.
 He coached running backs his first three seasons.

-Campbell mentored two offensive MVPs (DJ Lillard `10 and Spencer Clark `11) at CMS.
+Campbell mentored two offensive MVPs (DJ Lillard, 2010 and Spencer Clark, 2011) at CMS.
 Lillard was the first running back to make first-team all-SCIAC since 2002 while Clark led the team in all-purpose yards in his senior campaign.

 Under Campbell's direction, the offensive unit made its way into the school's record books.
 The 2010 team broke the school's record for points scored in a season with 268 and tied the school record for touchdowns in a season at 36.
 The 2010 offense also led the conference in rushing, third down conversions, turnovers, sacks given up, and red zone efficiency, while being second in scoring and time of possession.
 Peter Kimmey, who took over for the starting role at quarterback midway through the year, rushed for 14 touchdowns in Campbell's system, one shy of the school record.
 He led the conference in rushing touchdowns and points per game.